Learning a Probabilistic Model for Diffeomorphic Registration: Experiments

 \paragraph{Deformation Transport} Pathological deformations can be transported to healthy subjects by deforming the healthy ES frames using pathological ED-ES deformations\update{.
 Our framework allows for deformation transport by first registering the ED-ES frames of a given pathological case (Step 1), which we call \emph{prediction} in this experiment.
 Secondly, we use the $z$-codes from these predictions along with the ED frame of a healthy subject to transport the deformations (Step 2, cf.\ Fig.~\ref{decoder}).
 Note, that this procedure does not require} any inter-subject registrations.

 We compare our approach with the pole-ladder algorithm (PL \cite{lorenzi2014efficient}).
 All intra- and inter-subject registrations required by the pole ladder were performed using the LCC-demons \cite{lorenzi2013lcc}.
 For the inter-subject pairs, we aligned the test data with respect to the center of mass of the provided segmentation and rotated the images manually for rigid alignment.
-This alignment step was done only for the pole ladder experiment (cf.\ the supplementary materials for the processing pipeline).
+This alignment step was done only for the pole ladder experiment\update{\footnote{The pipeline for the parallel transport experiment using the pole ladder algorithm is presented in Fig. 14 (available in the supplementary files /multimedia tab).}}.

 Qualitative results are shown in Fig.~\ref{transport} where the predicted deformations of one hypertrophy (A, HCM) and one cardiomyopathy (B, DCM) case \update{(step 1)} were transported to two healthy \update{(Normal) subjects (step 2,} targets C and D).
 Note that our algorithm automatically determines orientation and location of the heart.
 In Table \ref{transportEFTable}, \update{we evaluated the average ejection fraction (EF) of the ED-ES deformation prediction of the pathologies (step 1) and the average EF after transport to normal subjects (step 2).
-Hereby, we assume that EFs, as a relative measure, stay similar after successful transport (such that the absolute difference, EF step 1 - EF step 2, is small).} The table shows the average of transporting 5 HCM and 5 DCM cases to 20 normal cases (200 transports).
-All test subjects were not used during training.
-The EF is computed based on the segmentation masks (warped with the resulting deformation fields). \update{For our algorithm, the absolute differences in EFs are much smaller for DCM cases and similarly close in HCM cases in comparison to the pole ladder.
+Hereby, we assume that EFs, as a relative measure, stay similar after successful transport (such that the absolute difference, EF step 1 - EF step 2, is small).}

+The table shows the average of transporting 5 HCM and 5 DCM cases to 20 normal cases (200 transports). \update{For our algorithm, the absolute differences in EFs are much smaller for DCM cases and similarly close in HCM cases in comparison to the pole ladder. }\update{All test subjects were not used during training.
+The EF is computed based on the segmentation masks (warped with the resulting deformation fields).
 Besides, it can be seen, that predictions done by the demons are underestimating the EFs for HCM cases which should be $>$40\% according to the ACDC data set specifications.}